-The second-to-last line in the opening song is interchangeable, but always rhymes with "here's the show's name-y".
+The second-to-last line in the opening song is interchangeable, but almost always rhymes with "totally insane-y" (the exception being Yakko saying "uhhhhh" as if he's at a loss for words).
 To note, however, when the show was aired on Nickelodeon, this gag was removed and replaced with Dot saying "Nickel-eeny" (which didn't even rhyme with "aney") for every opening.

 Animaniacs also includes a gag-credit amongst the regular credits of every episode, most commonly "Goodbyyyyyye, nurse!"